PierreSenellart/provsql/doc/TODO/lessons-from-prob-exercises.md

 So the whole `sqrt` question reduces to a `pow` domain check plus, if desired, one-line SQL sugar. §B.3 should design the fractional-exponent domain semantics into `pow`; `sqrt` needs no separate treatment.

+## 5. Distribution families (from a second exercise batch)

+A second 20-exercise batch (discrete Bayes; geometric / negative-binomial / Poisson / hypergeometric; gamma / beta / Weibull / lognormal / Pareto;
+arbitrary-density integration) reconfirmed that the **family menu is the main gap**, and sharpened how to close it.
+What already works and needs no
+action: discrete Bayes via `repair_key` + the `|` operator (base-rate fallacy `P(disease | +) = 0.1654`, verified), order statistics, recognising
+a disguised supported family (`¼·x·e^(−x/2)` is `Erlang(2, ½)`, `expected` `= 4`), and the **monotone-threshold trick** (a lognormal `P(X > 12000)` needs no `exp`: it is `P(N > ln 12000)` on the underlying
+normal, verified `0.8918`).

+### 5.1 Most missing discrete families are a `categorical` wrapper away

+The count abstraction of hypergeometric, (truncated) Poisson, and negative binomial all have finite / truncatable support with a computable pmf, so each is a **convenience constructor that fills a `categorical`**, not new gate machinery: compute the pmf array in SQL, hand it to the existing categorical gate.
+Verified that the categorical path already answers such questions (e.g. binomial / dice sums).
+A native `gate_rv` family is only worth it where closed-form analytic moments / CDF are wanted instead of an enumerated pmf.
+This is the cheap way to land the §A.4 families (Poisson / Binomial / Geometric) and hypergeometric / negative binomial.

+### 5.2 Hypergeometric / sampling-without-replacement: count RV, not a `repair_key` generalisation

+Two different features, and for the exercises the cheap one wins:

+- A **`hypergeometric(N, K, n)` scalar count RV** (per §5.1, a categorical-backed constructor) answers the textbook question (`P(#successes > 3)`) directly.
+Recommended.
+- A **`repair_key` generalisation to k-subset draws** models the *actual draw over actual tuples* – which rows were selected, the real negative correlation, tracked in provenance and joinable against other queries on the population.
+That is a heavier, separate *relational* feature (a uniform distribution over k-subsets / k-permutations is a new provenance construct, unlike `repair_key`'s single-choice-per-block), justified only by a genuine database without-replacement-provenance use case, not by a distribution exercise.

+Do not conflate them: ship the count RV; defer the relational k-subset construct until a real DB scenario needs tuple-level draw provenance.

+### 5.3 Weibull / Pareto / negative binomial belong on the roadmap

+Not currently tracked (unlike Gamma §A.1, Log-normal §A.2, Beta §A.3, Poisson / Binomial / Geometric §A.4).
+All three are mainstream:

+- **Weibull** – reliability / survival (time-to-failure; shape `k` tunes the
+  hazard: `k<1` infant mortality, `k=1` exponential, `k>1` wear-out),
+  warranty / maintenance ("B10 life"), and wind-speed modelling.
+- **Pareto** – heavy-tailed power laws (wealth, city / file sizes, insurance / reinsurance large-loss and operational-risk modelling); the tail dominates the total.
+- **Negative binomial** – waiting time to the `r`-th success, but chiefly **overdispersed count data** (variance > mean, where Poisson fails): insurance claims, ecology (species / parasite counts), and the standard model for RNA-seq read counts.
+It is a Poisson-Gamma mixture.

+Continuous Weibull / Pareto ride on §B.3 (`log` / `pow` of an exponential / uniform) plus §A.1-style parametric class work; negative binomial rides on §5.1 (categorical) for the count abstraction.

+## 6. "Arbitrary user-defined density": land it as a numerical / tabulated gate, not symbolic

+The recurring "here is `f(x)`, now integrate" exercises split cleanly.
+The **symbolic** half – normalising constant in closed form, integrate to a CDF, differentiate, prove validity, derive the density of a transform – is **out of scope** (ProvSQL is not a CAS).
+But a user *supplying* a density and getting **numerical** answers is architecturally consistent, because Monte Carlo needs only a *sampler*:

+- With a sampler (rejection with a numeric envelope, or numeric inverse-CDF), the whole MC surface opens up: moments, `variance`, `P(comparison)`, arithmetic, conditioning by rejection.
+The analytic closed-form paths simply never fire and fall to MC. **Exactness is the casualty** – answers are sampled, not exact.

+Two constraints decide the shape:

+1. **Normalisation** is one numerical quadrature at construction (numerical, not symbolic); needs finite support or an explicit tail model (the unbounded `2/x²`-style densities are the awkward case).
+2. **The density must be C++-evaluable inside the sampler.** A per-sample callback into the SQL executor is re-entrant and ruinously slow over 10k+ draws, so an arbitrary SQL lambda is out.
+Viable forms: a **restricted, C++-evaluable expression AST** over one formal scalar (reusing `gate_arith` / `gate_case`), or a **tabulated / piecewise** density.

+**Recommendation.** Do not build "arbitrary analytic `f(x)`".
+Land it as the already-planned numerical / tabulated gate (§C.2 empirical samples, §C.3 empirical CDF): a user with an analytic density tabulates or samples it and feeds that in – most of the value, none of the callback / symbolic- normalisation pain.
+Offer the restricted evaluable-AST density with numerical normalisation only if typing a formula is specifically wanted.